 Wines with higher tannin levels will last longer than wines with low tannin

 Tannin is a structural component in wine that allows wines to age.
-To be more precise, tannin is that drying sensation that tightens and pulls on your top gums when you taste a wine.

 Storing your opened bottles in the fridge will make your wines last longer too!